-If you’re interested in learning more about me, you might want to browse through the “read me” page for my other online work, or visit my professional website, where you can learn how I help companies tell their story well, and engage tribes of passionate advocates.
+If you’re interested in learning more about me, you might want to browse through some of my other online projects, below, or visit my professional website, where you can learn how I help companies tell their story well, and engage tribes of passionate advocates.

 What is “emelgy”?

 Emelgy is a phonetic spelling of my initials, MLG.
 It’s been my private nickname for myself for years – I sign all my artwork and emails “MLG.”
 I’ve been using it as an online identity since 2006 (I think).

 I started my first blog, michellelynnegoodfellow.blogspot.com, in the fall of 2006.
 It was the most thrilling, mind-bending, fulfilling thing I’d ever done.
 Because up until that point, I was a someday writer without a medium.
 And after that point, I finally felt like a real writer.

 Below are some of my other favorite online playgrounds.